Written by Aaron R. Winston

 Civil lawsuits are one of the most common legal proceedings in the country and serve as a tool for private citizens and companies to settle grievances that have cost them a loss in some way.

-A civil claim is filed to recover damages inflicted on the plaintiff by the defendant and can cover various claims.
-Civil lawsuits are so named because they are common law conflicts where the defendant did not necessarily break the law but one party still suffered due to another party’s negligence.
+A plaintiff is the party that files a civil claim to recover damages inflicted on them, the plaintiff, by the defendant and can cover various types of torts and wrongdoing.
+Civil lawsuits are so named because they are common law conflicts where the defendant did not necessarily break the law.
+Still, one party is suing the other due to their alleged suffering due to another party’s negligence.

 For example, family law cases like child support, ADA lawsuits and accessibility cases, breach of contract, and so on do not always involve a criminal element.
 Yet they still merit the plaintiff filing a claim.